gpdowney/lightweightLSAT/pages/reason/conditionals.md

 >
 > *Conclusion:* not-U

-### RULE Qs {#rulediagram}
+### RULE Questions {#rulediagram}

-On RULE Qs, you diagram the Rules given in the Facts.
-(As an INFER Family Q, there's not actually an Argument.)
+On RULE questions, you diagram the Rules given in the Facts.
+(As an INFER Family question, there's not actually an Argument.)

 Diagraming the Rule lets you know what you can prove and how you can prove it.